Brendhon/bytebank-mobile/docs/guidelines/hooks-guidelines.md

 export const useCreateTransaction = () => {
   const [mutate, { loading, error, data }] = useMutation(CREATE_TRANSACTION, {
+    // Refetch the transactions list after a new one is created
     refetchQueries: [{ query: GET_TRANSACTIONS }],
   });